A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Results and Analysis

 Rovers is our most difficult domain, since it has the longest horizon and the geometric constraints impose the most limits on which PDDL plans are valid: each objective, rock, and soil can only be acted on by one specific rover, which is only apparent by reasoning about the obstacle that divides the domain in two.
-All LLM-based approaches performed poorly in Rovers domains, with success rates below $15\%$.
-Even \integrated{} variants, which should be capable of reasoning simultaneously about PDDL and geometry, fail. \pddl{}-only LLM methods are indistinguishable from the top in Packing domains, where all valid PDDL plans are executable.
-However, they struggle in the Blocked domain, where no PDDL precondition expresses the need to move the red box before picking the nearest blue box. \poses{} LLM methods perform well in domains where most poses are valid (Blocked, Packing with $k=3$), but struggle as the scene geometry imposes additional constraints (Packing with $k\in\{4,5\}$).
+All LLM-based approaches perform poorly in Rovers domains.
+Even \integrated{} variants, which can reason simultaneously about PDDL and geometry, fail. \pddl{}-only methods with Gemini LLMs work well on most Packing domains, where all valid PDDL plans are executable; exceptions are \thinking{} variants of Gemini 3 Flash with $k\ge4$.
+Most \pddl{}-only methods struggle in the Blocked domain, where no PDDL precondition expresses the need to move the red box before picking the nearest blue box. \poses{} methods perform surprisingly well across domains and LLMs.
+For GPT-5 mini, \poses{} approaches are the only ones that perform well.
+For Gemini 3 Flash, \adaptive{}-\direct{}-\poses{} is indistinguishable from the best performer in all non-Rovers domains, even in Packing with $k=5$, where the space of valid pose combinations is highly restricted.

-Timing results are summarized in Fig.~\ref{fig:time}.
-Our results statistically separate non-LLM methods from LLM variants in all domains.
-Among pairwise comparisons we execute (i.e., where both algorithms have success rates $\geq30\%$) \direct{} variants are faster than their \thinking{} counterparts in 18 out of 21 cases, and indistinguishable in the remaining three cases---exceptions are \bilevel{}-\integrated{} variants in Packing domains. \direct{} variants compensate for the additional errors they make with faster responses, which are then corrected by the base TAMP algorithm.
+Runtime results in Fig.~\ref{fig:time} statistically separate non-LLM and LLM methods in all domains.
+Among pairwise comparisons we execute (i.e., success pairs $\geq30\%$), \direct{} variants are faster than \thinking{} variants in 32 out of 35 cases, and indistinguishable in the other three---exceptions are \bilevel{}-\integrated{} variants in Packing domains with Gemini 2.5 Flash. \direct{} variants compensate for additional errors with faster responses, which are corrected by the TAMP algorithm.